MiniDiscordThemes/MinimalSCSS/README.md

-# Minimal Preprocessor
+# Minimal SCSS

-SCSS to CSS on GitHub Pages for Discord themes.
+Minimal template for writing Discord themes in SCSS.

 ## Usage
 <details><summary>Click here to learn how to use this template.</summary>